drinkbird/drinkbird.github.io/_posts/blog/2026-06-09-man-mission-me.md

   - managerspath
   - resilientmgmt
   - debuggingteams
+  - accelerate
   - managinghumans
   - effectiveengineer
   - executiveprimer
   - thinkinginsystems
-  - accelerate
 ---

 The project shipped on the date everyone had circled.
 There was a launch channel, a round of congratulations, a line in the next business review with my name near the top of it.
 By every measure the organization used to decide such things, it was a success.

 A quarter later, two of the strongest engineers had left, a third had asked to move, and the people who stayed talked about the project the way you talk about an illness you have recovered from.
 We had delivered the thing.
 We had spent the team to do it, and nobody had put that cost on the same slide as the win.

-I have been turning over why an outcome like that still gets counted as a success, and I keep arriving at the same answer.
+This was about five years ago, and I have turned it over many times since, because by the measures we used it still counts as a success.
+I keep arriving at the same answer.
 We had the right goals.
 We had them in the wrong order.

 ## An old ordering of priorities

-There is an ordering of a leader's priorities, borrowed from the military and worn smooth by repetition, that I keep coming back to: *man, mission, me*.
+There is an ordering of a leader's priorities that I keep coming back to: *man, mission, me*.
+I learned it from James Broadhead, a mentor from earlier in my career, who had taken it in turn from the military, where it had been worn smooth by long repetition.
+He told me even then that the wording was of its era and might not travel well, and he was right about that.
+I have kept it as he gave it to me, because the meaning underneath has not aged a day.
+Read *man* as the people, all of them.

 The team comes first.
 Before anything ships, we make sure we work well together, that we help each other, that the person next to you trusts you to cover them and is willing to cover you.
 Once that holds, it lets us deliver.
 The mission comes second, and it comes *through* the team rather than instead of it.
-My own velocity, my recognition, my preferences about how the work should look, those come third.
-Last.
-As a consequence of the first two, never as the thing I optimize for directly.
+My own velocity, my recognition, my preferences about how the work should look, those come third, last, as a consequence of the first two, and never as the thing I optimize for directly.

 That is the whole model.
 The reason it is worth a post is not the three items, which are unremarkable, but the order, which is the entire point.
-These are not three independent goals you balance against each other.
-They are a dependency chain.
+These are not three independent goals you balance against each other but a dependency chain.
 People enable the mission.
 The mission, accomplished well and repeatedly, earns the recognition.
 Recognition pursued on its own enables nothing.
 Reverse any link and the chain stops carrying load.

 ![three priorities stacked in order]({{ site.baseurl }}/images/man-mission-me-order.png)